 On the 30th of June 2018 the PCI Security Council, made up of Visa, MasterCard, American Express, Discover and JCB, are deprecating TLS 1.0 and 1.1; this is in an effort to keep card payments secure.

-To help keep our customers as secure as possible, Paddle will also be deprecating the use of TLS 1.0 and 1.1 on all our other APIs at this time.
+To help keep our buyers as secure as possible, Paddle will also be deprecating the use of TLS 1.0 and 1.1 on all our other APIs at this time.

-From this date, any customers using older operating systems or browsers will no longer be supported.
-Customers on these older systems will have to upgrade to a newer platform to be able to shop online.
+From this date, any buyers using older operating systems or browsers will no longer be supported.
+Buyers on these older systems will have to upgrade to a newer platform to be able to shop online.
 This change will be enacted by all online merchants, not just Paddle.

 How does this impact you?

 The impact will be minimal for our sellers: after looking at the data, only 0.3% of purchases via Paddle were made using older browsers and operating systems that only support TLS 1.0 and 1.1.

 These will cease to work from July 2018 onwards, which means that some of these affected buyers may complain that they can’t use our checkout.
 The only solution is for them to upgrade to a more recent browser and operating system.

 If you are using our APIs with clients that do not support TLS 1.2 you will also need to update them.
 This typically involves upgrading the operating system or packages on your server.